All Episodes

 If you've never seen the video, it's a great video.

-It's about a high school kid gets his high school girlfriend pregnant, and he's like, Oh, there goes my life.
+It's about a high school kid gets his high school girlfriend pregnant and he's like, oh, there goes my life.

-And what I said to Billboard was, I said, Well, President elect Trump may not know it yet.
+And what I said to Billboard was, I said, well, President-elect Trump may not know it yet.

 Life as he knows it will be forever changed.

-Because at the end of that song, the greatest experience in life for that high school kid who thought his life was over was that baby girl that came out of that relationship.
+And in the end, it will be the greatest experience of his life because at the end of that song, the greatest experience in life for that high school kid who thought his life was over was that baby girl that came out of that relationship.

 Gotten my whole life ahead.

-How am I gonna raise one?
+How am I going to raise one all in gold?

 There goes my future.

-Kiss it all goodbye.
+My everything might kiss it all goodbye.

-Now, if you can jump ahead to the last lyric chorus, uh well, Jason, if you can do that, because at the end of it, so he has this baby, then he talks about the baby, and then we get to this part when she's leaving home to go to college.
+Now, if you can jump ahead to the last lyric chorus, well, Jason, if you can do that, because at the end of it, so he has this baby, then he talks about the baby, and then we get to this part when she's leaving home to go to college.

 So you think your life is over, but then turns out to be the greatest thing in your life.